ktisme21/CW2024/README.md

 - Tests whether the updatePosition method correctly updates the projectile's horizontal position based on the defined velocity.
 - Ensures the updateActor method calls updatePosition and updates the projectile's state as expected.

-#### Projectile

 #### UserProjectile

-#### BackgroundUtilTest
-- Verifies that the background is loaded correctly with the specified dimensions and properties.
+- Ensures that the projectile is initialized correctly with the specified image, size, and initial position.
-- Confirms that the background image is set to preserve its ratio and fit within the provided dimensions (width and height).
-- Checks that the utility handles null or invalid inputs gracefully without throwing unexpected exceptions.

-#### LeaderBoardTest
-- Ensures that the leaderboard initializes with the correct data structure to store player scores.
-- Verifies that new scores are added correctly to the leaderboard.
-- Confirms that the leaderboard correctly sorts the scores in descending order of performance.
-- Ensures that the leaderboard is rendered correctly on the screen, displaying the player names and scores properly.

-#### LevelViewTest
+- Tests the updatePosition method to ensure the projectile's position updates correctly when it is within bounds.
+- Tests the behavior of the updatePosition method when the projectile is initialized outside the screen bounds.
-- Verifies that the health display updates correctly when the player's health changes.
+- Tests the updateActor method to ensure the projectile's position updates correctly when it is within bounds.
-- Ensures that the kill count updates accurately as enemies are defeated.
-- Confirms that the UI elements such as health, score, and kill counters are initialized and displayed correctly.
-- Ensures the "Game Over" message or screen is displayed correctly when the player's health reaches zero.

-#### MainMenuTest
-- This file verifies that the main menu is properly initialized with the ocrrect structure, such as a StackPane root and a VBox content box with five children(title and buttons).
-- Checks that all the buttons exits and respond correctly to mouse clicks
-- Confirms that the background image is correctly set for the main menu using the BackgroundUtil utility.

 #### PauseScreenTest
 - Ensures that the pause screen initializes and display correctly.